SciDataContainer/SciDataContainer/README.md

 >>> dc.upload()
 ```

 The third container type is a **static container**.
 Static containers are intended for static parameters in contrast to measurement or simulation data.
 An example would be a detailed description of a measurement setup, which is used for many measurements.
-Instead of including the large setup data with each single measurement dataset, the whole setup may be stored as a single static dataset and referenced by its UUID in the measurement datasets.
+Instead of including the large setup data with each individual measurement dataset, the whole setup may be stored as a single static dataset and referenced by its UUID in the measurement datasets.

 A static container is generated by calling the method `freeze()` of the container object:
 ```